 Cities are hotspots for the development and implementation of transformative solutions for a One Planet Future.

-Cities are centers of the fastest and largest transformations in population, consumption, resource use, and waste.
+Cities are centers of the fastest and largest transformations in population, consumption patterns, resource use, and waste management.

 Cities have the largest opportunities to transform environmental trends through properties of scale, planned spatial structure, connected infrastructure, organizational and social dynamics.